Cavalier King Charles Spaniel vs. King Charles Spaniel

 Health Problems

-In this chart, I have gathered the most common hereditary diseases to both spaniels can be exposed to:
+In this chart, I have gathered the most common hereditary diseases to which both spaniels can be exposed:

 Cavalier King Charles SpanielKing Charles Spaniel